CenterForOpenScience/ember-osf-web/lib/handbook/addon/docs/components/bs-alert/template.md

 In addition to the standard look and functionality, we:
  - Have a font-awesome close icon to match OSF styling;
- - Have the ability to hide and show the alert.
+ - Gave the close button an aria-label to work well with i18n.

 ## info
 {{docs/components/bs-alert/demo-info}}